My Goodness Kitchen

 FAQs

-I can't eat nuts, what can I use instead of nut butter?
+I can't eat nuts, what can I use instead of nut butter in bliss balls?

 I haven't tested this recipe with a seeded butter but you could use one.
 You could also use tahini.
 Or you could try these nut-free cacao and coconut bliss balls from Taste Australia.